beaurancourt/blog/markdown/player-factions-are-bad.md

 Cap guild sizes at relatively small numbers (say, ~100), and make everyone not in your guild potentially hostile.
-Prevent griefing via the sorts of karma systems used in albion online, and preserve the new player experience by disabling non-consentual PvP in most zones.
+Prevent griefing via the sorts of karma systems used in albion online, and preserve the new player experience by disabling non-consensual PvP in most zones.
 Check out EvE Online's implementation of [zone security](https://wiki.eveuniversity.org/System_security) for a tried-and-true way to achieve this.